ratatui/ratatui-website/src/content/docs/tutorials/counter-app/error-handling/index.md

 The tutorial needs a synthetic error to show how we can handle recoverable errors.
-Change `handle_key_event` to return a `color_eyre::Result` and make sure the calls to increment and decrement calls have the `?` operator to propogate the error to the caller.
+Change `handle_key_event` to return a `color_eyre::Result` and make sure the calls to increment and decrement calls have the `?` operator to propagate the error to the caller.

 ```rust {3,6,7}
 // main.rs